fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 Pattern matching on these forms of coproduct can be tedious, which is why [Union
 Types](https://contributors.scala-lang.org/t/733) are being explored in the Dotty next-generation scala compiler.
+Macros
-Workarounds such as [totalitarian](https://github.com/propensive/totalitarian)'s `Disjunct` exist as another way of encoding
+such as [totalitarian](https://github.com/propensive/totalitarian) and [iotaz](https://github.com/frees-io/iota) exist as alternative ways of encoding anonymous
-anonymous coproducts.
+coproducts.

 A> We can also use a `sealed trait` in place of a `sealed abstract class`
 A> but there are binary compatibility advantages to using `abstract